Haizlbliek/FloodForge/README.md

 # FloodForge

 FloodForge is a remake of a few Rain World modding tools.
-It aims for intuitive controls, clean ui, and more features than anyone every thought necessary
+It aims for intuitive controls, clean ui, and more features than anyone ever thought necessary.

 ## Installation

 FloodForge has two types of releases, Stable, and Nightly.
-Stable builds take longer to release, but are usually safer.
+Stable builds are released less frequently, but are usually safer.
 Nightly builds are automatically compiled after every commit, therefore they have the newest changes but are more likely to contain bugs and crashes.

 **Stable**
 - Head to https://github.com/Haizlbliek/FloodForge/releases/latest